| Nath-Urlich.c.là heavy metal, live report, photos, radio |

 The 18 witnesses, from venues in Minnesota, Wisconsin, Indiana, Florida, Georgia, North Carolina, Pennsylvania, New Jersey and Maine, were originally interviewed by federal agents who were helping state investigators.

 Prosecutors said they expect the 18 would be asked to testify about whether Great White used fireworks at their venues and whether the band's tour manager, Daniel M. Biechele, of Winter Springs, Fla., sought permission to use fireworks there.
+In their motion to block the testimony, prosecutors William J. Ferland, Randall White and Christopher R. Bush called such testimony irrelevant because all that matters is whether Biechele sought permission to use fireworks at The Station.

 Three of the remaining witnesses are Rhode Island state officials: building commissioner Daniel R. DeDentro, fire marshal George S. Farrell and William Howe, chief of inspections in Farrell's office.

 Prosecutors say they expect Farrell's testimony will concern recent news reports that bar owners are not usually fined for fire-code violations unless they refuse to remedy them after they are pointed out during an inspection.
+Part of the case against Derderian alleges that he committed a crime by violating several provisions of the fire code and that those violations led to the Station fire deaths.

 Prosecutors argue that any testimony Farrell could offer about when bar owners are cited for violations would be irrelevant because the judge in the Station fire case, Francis J. Darigan Jr., has already ruled that it does not matter whether Derderian had been cited for violations on the night of the fire, only whether the violations existed.